ziranw/MOVESTAR-Fuel-and-Emission-Model/README.md

 Agency (EPA) developed MOtor Vehicle Emission Simulator (MOVES).
-MOVES is a state-of-the-science emission modeling system that estimates emissions for mobile sources at the national, county, and project level for criteria air pollutants, greenhouse gases, and air toxics [@moves].
+MOVES is a state-of-the-science emission modeling system that estimates emissions for mobile sources at the national, county, and project level for criteria air pollutants, greenhouse gases, and air toxics.
 In the modeling process, the user specifies vehicle types, time periods, geographical areas, pollutants, vehicle operating characteristics, and road types to be modeled.
-The model then performs a series of calculations, which have been carefully developed to accurately reflect vehicle operating processes, such as running, starts, or hoteling, and provide estimates of total emissions or emission rates per vehicle or unit of activity [@moves2014aui].
+The model then performs a series of calculations, which have been carefully developed to accurately reflect vehicle operating processes, such as running, starts, or hoteling, and provide estimates of total emissions or emission rates per vehicle or unit of activity.

-Although USEPA encourages using MOVES to estimate on-road GHG emissions or energy consumption regardless of the user's experience level, it is a sophisticated model that requires the user to read through extensive documentations to get familiar with its graphical user interface and data inputs [@usingmoves].
+Although USEPA encourages using MOVES to estimate on-road GHG emissions or energy consumption regardless of the user's experience level, it is a sophisticated model that requires the user to read through extensive documentations to get familiar with its graphical user interface and data inputs.
 We think MOVES is a well-developed and well-maintained model for experts in the field of fuel or emission.
 However, for users that are not in this field of study, who just want to get an estimation of the fuel consumption and pollutant emissions of their vehicles (in simulations or field implementations), MOVES might be relatively difficult to implement.

-In this paper, we develop a open-source model based on MOVES, which allows users of all levels to easily integrate with their simulation.
+In this project, we develop a open-source model based on MOVES, which allows users of all levels to easily integrate with their simulation.
 This "MOVESTAR" model is developed in multiple platforms and programming languages, which enables both real-time calculation and post-processing evaluation.
-The model is introduced in section [2](#sec:moves){reference-type="ref" reference="sec:moves"}, and the its implementations in different platforms are introduced in section [3](#sec:implement){reference-type="ref" reference="sec:implement"}.
-Section [4](#sec:case){reference-type="ref" reference="sec:case"}
-conducts a case study of MOVESTAR model to prove its effectiveness in the development of advanced vehicle technology, while section [5](#sec:conclusion){reference-type="ref" reference="sec:conclusion"}
-concludes the paper.

 MOVESTAR Model {#sec:moves}
 ==============